WoW: The War Within DPS tier list for Patch 11.0.2 with Hero Talents

 Assassination Rogue

-The best performing Rogue spec in the DPS charts is also the most thematically exciting, making for a thrilling combination for potential players.
+The best-performing Rogue spec in the DPS charts is also the most thematically exciting, making for a thrilling combination for players.
 The replacement of Shadow Dance and Venom Rush with passive abilities has removed parts of the rotation that really weren’t necessary without sacrificing damage or cohesive move combinations.

 Echoing Reprimand is now one of the focus abilities thanks to its combo point generation, and it slots nicely as a natural part of this revitalized Assassination Rogue.
 The nerfs to Kingsbane have also led to an altered talent build, but this diverted focus actually makes the spec feel more exciting rather than convoluted.

 Sadly, both Hero Talent trees are in a bit of a sorry state for those looking to play Assassination.
-Deathstalker has no cohesive theme or purpose, offering minor boosts that really don’t feel like the exciting new power level intended for Hero Talents.
-Fatebound is still the better option overall, though the reliance on good RNG means it can be anything from good to downright pointless.
+Deathstalker is the better choice right now in any PvE setting, bringing Deathstalker’s Mark to the fore and offering an exciting new power level.
+Fatebound is also a solid option overall, though the reliance on good RNG means it can be anything from great to just good.

 Frost Death Knight